AtB-AS/org/rfc/0001_this-repository.md

 This proposes an implementation of the proposed Governance model (meritocratic light™) and a way to move RFC/DesignDocs over to open platform.
-With this implementation on Github, we also get a way of doing formal decisions and trackable discussions over time for historic contexts.
+With this implementation on GitHub, we also get a way of doing formal decisions and trackable discussions over time for historic contexts.

 This solution is just the initial foundation and we should build on top of this